 Day Trading ETF Alternatives

-ETFs are a great choice for day trading because they are more insulated from price shocks than individual stocks.
-Most of the ETFs on this list are based on the price movement of hundreds of stocks; if one or even several stocks were to come out with surprise announcements, the effect is diluted and the ETF would continue to trade as normal.
+ETFs are a great choice for day trading because some of them on the list are more insulated from price shocks than individual stocks.
+Many of the ETFs on this list are based on the price movement of hundreds of stocks; if one or even several stocks were to come out with surprise announcements, the effect is diluted and the ETF would continue to trade as normal.
 The individual stocks with the surprise announcements may see wild price swings, or even have their trading temporarily halted.

 That said, while ETFs are more diversified than trading individual stocks, this can also dilute the daily average moves.
 The leveraged ETFs on this list may move 5% in a day, while the best day trading stocks may move 10% or even 15% per day.